joshualeejunyi/tp/docs/DeveloperGuide.md

 ![deleteExercise](https://github.com/V4Vern/tp/assets/28131050/3fde6b4e-d292-497a-9468-2118125678a7)

+#### Edit an Exercise
+1. The process begins with the user inputting a command via the command-line interface.
+In this scenario, the User provides the command `exercise /edit pushups /to pressups` to change the exercise named `pushups` to `pressups`.
+2. The command parser receives the user input and parses it to extract relevant information, such as the action (`exercise /edit`) and any additional parameters (e.g., the name of the exercise to be changed and the new name).
+3. Upon receiving the parsed command, the Exercise Manager component validates the input to ensure it conforms to the expected format and criteria.
+This step is crucial for maintaining data integrity and preventing errors in subsequent processing.
+4. If the input passes validation, the ExerciseManager retrieves the Exercise object associated with the name `pushups`.
+It then calls the object's instance method editExerciseName() to change the String stored in its instance field activityName.
+The ExerciseManager then informs the User of the successful edit.
+5. If the input fails validation, an error message is generated and displayed to the user, informing them of the invalid command format.
+This ensures that users receive timely feedback and can correct their input accordingly

+The sequence diagram below shows how an exercise is edited.

 #### List Exercises
 1. The process begins with the user inputting a command via the command-line interface.
 In this scenario, the User provides the command `exercise /list` to list all exercises.